huggingface/Google-Cloud-Containers/containers/tgi/README.md

 ## Getting Started

-Below are the instructions to build and test the Text-generation-Inference container.
+Below are the instructions to build and test the Text Generation Inference container.

 Build the container with the following command: